snowbite/SEBC/installation/1_preinstall.md

 ```

-3. Show the reserve space of any non-root, ext-based volumes
+c.
+Show the reserve space of any non-root, ext-based volumes

 ```